yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

    ![](media/Ex1-install-s6.png "Windows start menu search")

-1. Next go back to LabVM, open **Azure Data Studio** by entering "Azure Data Studio" into the search bar in the Windows Start menu and selecting **Azure Data Studio** from the search results.
+1. Next go back to LabVM, and open **Azure Data Studio** by entering "Azure Data Studio" into the search bar in the Windows Start menu and selecting **Azure Data Studio** from the search results.

    ![](media/E1T1S15.png "Windows start menu search")